Neighborhood and connectivity

 Considering these 4 neighbors, we speak of 4-connectivity (french: 4-connexité).

-Besides, there exists also four diagonal pixels with coordinates
+Besides, there are also four diagonal pixels with coordinates

 \[ (m+1,n+1),\quad (m+1,n-1),\quad (m-1,n+1),\quad (m-1,n-1). \]